Glow Old

 Cosmic; sometimes jazz really allows you to feel the connection between the musicians.
 Expanding to One unfolds like a shared condition, through presence rather than propulsion.
 The explosion of new-era jazz artists coming out of the LA scene has been something to behold these past few years.
 Bulbous yet soft, this album is stripped of climax, instead favoring a slow accumulation of trust.
 You simply love to feel it.
 Put this record on on a slow, sun-kissed Saturday morning and make a divine breakfast for the person you cherish.

-Listen if you like: Alice Coltrane, Pharaoh Sanders, Carlos Niño, the Gondwana/International Anthem space-time continuum
+Listen if you like: Alice Coltrane, Pharoah Sanders, Carlos Niño, the Gondwana/International Anthem space-time continuum

 Los Thuthanaka (Studio Pankara)